CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 ###Performance Analysis

 I used the default scissor test.
-It gives a speed up of arounf 2x.
+It gives a speed up of about 2x.
+This was tested with 20 lights.
+The time comparison (in ms) is as follows

 <img src="analysis/scissorTest.png">